lwhitaker3/Physical-Computing/Midterm/README.md

 * If there is an object in front of the ultrasonic sensor the LED light will come on
   * LED will blink when something is 2 inches in front of the ultrasonic sensor
   * LED will stay stay on once object is within 1 inch.

+####Possible Addition
+* Add a speaker so robot can "talk".
+He would say prerecorded mp3 files.